masak/strangelyconsistent-blog-posts/june-28-2011-roles.markdown

         }
     }

-WHereas classes are often named after an appropriate noun, roles are often named after a participle, such as `Hammering`.
+Whereas classes are often named after an appropriate noun, roles are often named after a participle, such as `Hammering`.
 It's not a hard-and-fast rule, but it's a good rule of thumb.
 I really shouldn't be talking about thumbs, what with all the hammering going on...

 Now the class definitions become easy: